acurteman/cryptographic/docs.md

 - Server variable.
 Dictionary of connected users, keys are user aliases, values are network IDs.

+### arguments: Dictionary

+- Server variable, contains all actions and the number of needed arguments.
+Used to make checks before executing actions that the needed number of arguments was passed.

+    - "changeAlias": 1

+	- "dox": 1

+	- "forceSkip": 1

+	- "fortFirewall": 0

+	- "hackWallet": 1

+	- "shuffleProc": 0

+	- "stealID": 1

+	- "traceRoute": 0

 ### commandList: Dictionary

 - Client variable.
 Contains all the commands that users can use.
 Keys are the commands (with forward slashes, ex: "/help"), values are command descriptions.